In our digital marketing case studies post, we mentioned a 5 phase strategy that we use to build profitable social media campaigns for our clients.

-Or, you can read our social media platforms for business post where you can learn more about it.
+Or, you can read our list of the most recommended social media platforms for business post where you can learn more about it.

 Once you’ve chosen the top 1 or 2 platforms you want to start out with, you’ll need to put together a content and growth strategy simultaneously.